SnArchive/.github/profile/README.md

 ## Hi there 👋

-Here contains some of my legacy and old projects and concepts.
-Takes too much room on my profile, so I just shift them to **Sni Archives**!
+Here are some of my legacy and unfinished projects and concepts.
+They take up too much room on my profile, so I move them to **Sni Archives**!

 Maintainer-
 [snipc](http://snipc.me)